envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 a) Go to the security tab of the repository settings and enable code scanning with default or advanced setup.

-b) Go to your user settings and enable code scanning, you can choose to enable it for all or only selected repositories.

-c) Add a `.github/codeql.yml`configuration file to the repository.

-d) Go to the security tab of the repository settings and answer a questionnaire about the repository contents.
+b) Go to the security tab of the repository settings and answer a questionnaire about the repository contents.
 Based on the answers, GitHub will enable code scanning with the appropriate configuration.

-A:: **Answer:** A
+c) Go to your user settings and enable code scanning, you can choose to enable it for all or only selected repositories.

+d) Add a `.github/codeql.yml`configuration file to the repository.

+A:: <span style="color: #f800f8">**Answer:** A</span>

 Go to the security tab of the repository settings and enable code scanning with default or advanced setup.